top of page

 ↪️ Are you struggling to break through your brick walls?

-Grab your copy of this FREE Brick Wall Busting Guide:
+Grab your copy of this FREE Brick Wall Busting Guide.

 11. Ancestor + 1 Parent

 Not every record records the names of both parents.
 Additionally, sometimes one of the parents' names is wrong.
 For instance, my ancestor Henry Geiszler's death record says that his father's name is Thomas Geiszler, and his mother's name is Caroline Mack.
-By searching for Henry Geiszler and mother Caroline Mack, I found the elusive death record.
+By searching for Henry Geiszler and their mother, Caroline Mack, I found the elusive death record.
 This search is helpful with children who live with step-parents or if one parent's name is unknown.

 12. Name + Other Person

 Not every document has our ancestors listed with their parent's or spouses' names on it.
-Sometimes they are living with a guardian, working as a servant, living in an institution, or with a more distant relative.
+Sometimes, they are living with a guardian, working as a servant, living in an institution, or with a more distant relative.
 If you know of another person in the household, you can add their name in the "Other person" field.
 Not every platform allows this search, but use it where you can.

 13. Search for Kin